-- Environmental Impact Assessment of Projects Guidance on the Preparation of the Environmental Impact Assessment Report (2017) - Environmental Impact Assessment of Projects Guidance on Screening (2017) - Environmental Impact Assessment of Projects Guidance on Scoping (2017) - Study on the Assessment of Indirect & Cumulative Impacts as well as Impact Interaction (DG Environment 2002). - EU Guidance on EIA Screening (DG Environment 2001). - Guidance on EIA Scoping (DG Environment 2001). - EIA Review Checklist (DG Environment 2001).
+- Environmental Impact Assessment of Projects Guidance on the Preparation of the Environmental Impact Assessment Report (2017) - Environmental Impact Assessment of Projects Guidance on Screening (2017) - Environmental Impact Assessment of Projects Guidance on Scoping (2017) - Study on the Assessment of Indirect & Cumulative Impacts as well as Impact Interaction (DG Environment 2002). - EU Guidance on EIA Screening (DG Environment 2001). - Guidance on EIA Scoping (DG Environment 2001). - EIA Review Checklist (DG Environment 2001). - Guidance on integrating climate change and biodiversity into environmental impact assessment (European Commission, 2013).

-The most recent guidelines are the Guidelines for Planning Authorities and An Bord Pleanala on carrying out Environmental Impact Assessment 2018.
+The most recent guidelines are the Guidelines for Planning Authorities and An Bord Pleanála on carrying out Environmental Impact Assessment 2018.